Publishing Cadence Summary

 - 2024 H2 (Jul–Dec) — 11 posts focused on probabilistic state estimation, affective semantics, and the evolution of OCR tooling.

-- 2025 H1 (Jan–Jun) — 17 posts covering advanced calculus, optimization, C++ concurrency, SIMD/GPU programming, tensor indexing, and sampling methods.
+- 2025 H1 (Jan–Jun) — 24 posts covering advanced calculus, optimization, C++ concurrency, SIMD/GPU programming, color science, tensor indexing, template metaprogramming, KL divergence, linear algebra foundations, and sampling methods.

 Annual Rollup